docker/docs/compose/networking.md

 ## Multi-host networking

-When deploying a Compose application on an Docker Engine with [Swarm mode enabled](../engine/swarm/index.md), you can make use of the built-in `overlay` driver to enable multi-host communication.
+When deploying a Compose application on a Docker Engine with [Swarm mode enabled](../engine/swarm/index.md), you can make use of the built-in `overlay` driver to enable multi-host communication.

 Consult the [Swarm mode section](../engine/swarm/index.md), to see how to set up